-- (1) The chancellor occupies his or her office for a period of five years unless he or she tenders his or her resignation in writing to council or vacates his or her office for any reason before the expiry of the term concerned. - (2) The position of chancellor is renewable if council deems it fit. - (3) The chancellor may be removed from office by a resolution of the majority of all members of council on account of - (a) misconduct - (b) incapacity to carry out his or her official duties; or - (c) any other reason that council deems adequate.
+(1) The chancellor occupies his or her office for a period of five years unless he or she tenders his or her resignation in writing to council or vacates his or her office for any reason before the expiry of the term concerned.

+(2) The position of chancellor is renewable if council deems it fit provided that the chancellor shall not serve more than two terms.

+(3) The chancellor may be removed from office by a resolution of the majority of all members of council on account of:

+- (a) misconduct; - (b) incapacity to carry out his or her official duties; - (c) imprisonment without an option of a fine; or - (d) any other reason that council deems adequate .